joshuadavidnelson/scripts-to-footer/readme.txt

 == Upgrade Notice ==

+= 0.7.0 =
+- Update tested WP up to 6.1.1
+- Update minimum PHP to 7.4
+- Restructuring files to match plugin boilerplate structure.

 = 0.6.4 =
 - Removed unnecessary logging functions and added a debug check before logging anything.
 - Tidy up code spacing and inline-documentation.

 = 0.6.3 =
 Moved the 'set_header_scripts' function into a 'wp_head' add_action to allow for conditional checks to work within the 'stf_exclude_scripts' filter.

 = 0.6.2 =
 Added support for disabling plugin on 404 pages, thanks to Alex (@piscis on GitHub)